Cleaning your bird feeders regularly helps keep your backyard birds healthy.

 Clean the ground below your feeders, too, to prevent a build-up of hulls, uneaten seeds, and other waste.
 Moldy or spoiled food is unhealthy both for birds and for your outside pets.
 And bird food scattered on the ground can attract unwanted rodents.

 Maintaining hummingbird feeders

-Change sugar water at least every three to five days to prevent mold and deadly fermentation, and more frequently during hot weather.
+Change sugar water at least every 3 to 5 days to prevent mold and deadly fermentation, and more frequently during hot weather.
 Clean feeders at least once a week with hot water and a bottle brush.
-Don't use soap or a detergent.
-You can also clean hummingbird feeders by filling with a dilute bleach solution, but make sure to rinse them very thoroughly and allow them to air dry completely before refilling.
+Don’t use soap or a detergent.
+You can also clean hummingbird feeders by filling with a dilute bleach solution, but make sure to rinse them thoroughly and allow them to air dry before refilling.

-Never put oil or other sticky substances around feeding ports to deter bees; you might contaminate the nectar.
-If bees, wasps, or ants become a problem, try moving the feeder, or go to our Feeder Pests and Predators section for other solutions.
+Don’t put oil or other sticky substances around feeding ports to deter bees; you might contaminate the nectar.
+If bees, wasps, or ants become a problem, try moving the feeder, or go to our feeder pests and predators page for other solutions.

 All About Birds is a free resource

 Available for everyone,